cloudflare/cloudflare-docs/content/workers/wrangler/commands.md

 {{<Aside type="note">}}

-This command has been deprecated and will be removed in a future version.
+This command has been deprecated in favor of [C3](/pages/get-started/c3/) and will be removed in a future version.

 {{</Aside>}}